-- Are seeking to have treatment paid by public funds
+Are seeking to have treatment paid by public funds

-- Do not have sufficient insurance coverage for treatment
+Do not have sufficient insurance coverage for treatment

-- Cannot afford to pay for treatment privately
+Cannot afford to pay for treatment privately

-- Are court ordered to complete an assessment
+Are court ordered to complete an assessment

-Steps for a chemical dependency assessment and funding are:
+The steps for a chemical dependency assessment and funding are:

-- Complete an application to determine if you are eligible for public funding.
+Download and complete an application to determine if you are eligible for public funding.

-- Provide income documents and residency verification
+Provide income documents and residency verification

 After your application is approved, it may take up to 10 days to schedule an assessment.